fumeng388/datastructures/README.md

 # datastructures
 practicin java and using github
-(i don't quite konw what im doing yet)
+(i don't quite know what im doing yet)